NUKnightLab/SensorGrid/MODULES.md

 **Required:** No, but strongly recommended (particularly for logging nodes)

-The OLED displays some useful information including battery level, date/time, and last-message info.
+The OLED display shows some useful information including battery level, date/time, and last-message info.
 In order to save battery life, the display times out and is normally off.
 Hold the C button to turn it back on.
 Hold the C button longer to enter shutdown mode before turning off the node.

-The OLED configuration defaults to 0.
-Be sure to set it to 1 in the config file for the OLED to work.
-Note: a node will not work correctly if OLED is set to 1 but no OLED is present.
+The DISPLAY configuration defaults to 0.
+Be sure to set it to 1 in the config file for the OLED display to work.
+Note: a node will not work correctly if DISPLAY is set to 1 but no OLED is present.

 Important: There is no available shutdown function if no OLED is intalled and configured.
 There is a chance of logfile corruption when turning off a node without using the C-button shutdown feature.